By , JD; and , JD, JD, MEM;

 While the trend in corporate responsible sourcing surrounds voluntary sourcing policies and reporting, a number of federal and international laws require corporate compliance with responsible sourcing for industries like conflict minerals, timber, and wildlife.

 Conflict minerals generally include tantalum, tin, gold, and tungsten.
 In 2010, the U.S. Congress passed Section 1502 of the Dodd-Frank Act, which required U.S. public companies to address the issue of exploitation leading to the humanitarian crisis in the Democratic Republic of the Congo (DRC) financed through the trade of conflict minerals.
 Section 1502 did not prevent sourcing from the DRC; rather, it required companies to disclose use of conflict minerals if those minerals are “necessary to the functionality or production of a product” manufactured by those companies.
 In 2015, the U.S. Court of Appeals for the District of Columbia Circuit held that Section 1502 “violate[s] the First Amendment to the extent the statute and rule require regulated entities to report to the Commission and to state on their website that any of their products have ‘not been found to be “DRC conflict free.”’”
-The rule is still in place; however, the current administration and Congress have hinted on multiple occasions that it will be either amended drastically or repealed in the future.
+Although part of Section 1502 was held unconstitutional, the rule is still in place.

 Timber sourcing regulation is covered by a variety of responsible sourcing laws, including the U.S. Lacey Act, the Australia Illegal Logging Prohibition Act, the European Union Timber Regulation, and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).